The Age-Of-Consent Laws’ Relationship To Teenage Marriage

 Celine Dion is now approaching her fifties, and the debate over how her relationship with her late husband came into existence still continues on to this very day.
 A docudrama movie that I saw on television depicted their relationship as not becoming serious until after Ms. Dion was out of high school, even though Ms. Dion professed her love emphatically to Mr. Angelil when she was 16 years old.
 No matter what may have happened, the fact of the matter is that Ms. Dion and Mr. Angelil were a happily married couple right up until Mr. Angelil’s recent death, and they procreated three terrific children that proved their love for each other.
 When I saw the docudrama movie about Ms. Dion and there was a scene in which she was still a young adult and she broke into tears after a news reporter had asked her about her love life inasmuch as she was too afraid to mention anything about her relationship with Mr. Angelil because of their age difference and the biased way that Americans apparently viewed these relationships, I nearly felt that I was going to break down and cry myself.
 Now, I realize that Ms. Dion did not marry Mr. Angelil until she was in her twenties.
 However, she and her husband still should not have had to live that way at the offset of their relationship.
 As far as I am concerned, their relationship and marriage were not that much different from that of one of our presidents, Grover Cleveland, with Frances Folsom.

 Back in 2012, there was another relationship that began under much more disciplined circumstances than that of Melanie Griffith and Don Johnson.
-A Chinese musician named Zhang Muyi, who was 24 years old at the time, began dating a 12-year-old Japanese-Canadian singer named Akama Miki.
+A Chinese musician named Zhang Muyi, who was 24 years old at the time, began dating a 12-year-old Canadian singer/model of Japanese/German/Chinese descent named Akama Miki.
 American news commentators were sniping at Zhang Muyi from all directions, and Americans were posting hateful comments about it all over the Internet.
 Even The Young Turks invested their energies on YouTube into chastising Zhang Muyi every way they could think of for his romantic interest in Akama Miki.
 It greatly bewildered me why Americans or even British people would even be concerned about this couple, because they lived in a different part of the world and had been taught different cultural values.
 This same couple had the most formal courtship that I had ever heard of, and Mr. Muyi became a target for accusations of moral turpitude from all directions, mainly from Americans, even after two years that this couple had been together.
-This couple got married right after the girl turned sixteen.
+This couple is currently still engaged, but I am optimistic that they will be getting married in the near future.

 Anyhow, it is incredible how so many people continue to be insistent that Mr. Muyi manipulated Akama Miki, even though he played by every rule that a formal courtship entailed.
 Okay.
 Akama was 12 years old when they first fell in love with each other.
 However, here is where I have a major problem with all the criticisms and derisions that individuals cast upon Mr. Muyi as well as all the comments that people made on the Internet about how they felt that Akama was somehow a victim.
 Yes, he was over a decade older than this girl when he formed a romance with her, and she was barely an adolescent.
 However, if she had been a 12-year-old American girl whom some 14-year-old punk had impregnated, bailed on, and “slut-shamed” before her peers, the same people who posted comments online about how they saw her as a victim would have been ostracizing her instead.
 This line of double thinking makes absolutely no sense to me.
 The bottom line is that Zhang Muyi had honorable intentions for Akama Miki right from the beginning, and he proved so after he married her recently.
 On the other hand, you will find numerous stories all over YouTube and the Internet regarding 12-year-old girls whose 13- or 14-year-old boyfriends have used them and have thrown them away like a cheap piece of toilet paper after they have gotten them pregnant.
 Watch this video below about a 12-year-old girl named Haylee Jules whose 14-year boyfriend named Brandon got her pregnant and then changed into a horrible person after she told him about the pregnancy, and you will get some idea of what I mean.